 According to the Journal of the American Geriatric Society, more than 10% of individuals ages 65 and older are binge drinkers.
 This closely ties alcohol and the elderly together, an unexpected pairing at first glance.
 But, the elderly population has faced challenges with alcoholism before and continue to do so now.
 In particular, binge drinking is one of the top concerns for this age group.

-For women of all ages, binge drinking means they consume fur or more alcoholic beverages in a two-hour period of time or less.
+For women of all ages, binge drinking means they consume four or more alcoholic beverages in a two-hour period or less.
 For men of all ages, it is considered binge drinking when five or more drinks are consumed within that same time period.
 And while binge drinking is reported in nearly 1 in 40 elderly individuals in the United States, it is also reported that an additional 1.6% of this very same population has been diagnosed with alcohol use disorder.

 Risk Factors for Alcohol Use Disorder and the Elderly

 Everyone, regardless of age, can become more prone to abuse alcohol as a result of specific risk factors.
 These risk factors include illness, death of a loved one, racism, a pandemic, isolation and more.
 Those individuals who have a history of one or more risk factors are at a higher risk to turn to alcohol.

 It is not uncommon that the older a person gets, the more likely it is for them to experience physical health problems.
 Some of the most frequent ailments are related to heart disease, osteoporosis, diabetes, cancer, and falls.
 These types of health problems can create psychological and physical pain that an individual may feel can be alleviated by self-medicating with alcohol.

 Sensitivity to Alcohol